geosolutions-it/MapStore2/docs/user-guide/geoprocessing-tool.md

 ### Advanced Settings

-Enabling the *Advanced options* the editor can include the following to the *Buffer* operation:
+Enabling the *Advanced options* the user can include further (not mandatory) parameters for the *Buffer* process:

 <img src="../img/geoprocessing-tool/buffer-advanced-options.jpg" class="ms-docimage" width="400px" />